mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 we will describe each of these systems and the request types that people can submit to those systems.

+## Limitations of current approach

+* All auctions users are from predefined list of actors (with fixed keys laying in `data/credentials`).
+  This is only to simplify demonstration, no real limitation for that in scripts exists.
+* All Hydra nodes know each others IPs before starting node (this is a current limitation of Hydra).
+* One-to-one relation of Delegate server to Hydra node and Hydra Head.
+  * Multiple Delegates topology is not possible due to Hydra API allowing any actions from any client.
+  * Multiple Hydra Heads per same delegates is not supported by our archeticture yet.
+* Single auction could be placed on single Hydra head.

 ## Off-chain workflow

 A typical workflow for an auction should look as follows: